SamiUllah481/Backend-Development-Exercise-Sales-Team-Per-formance-Analysis-Using-LLM/README.md

 # Backend-Development-Exercise-Sales-Team-Per-formance-Analysis-Using-LLM
  Develop a backend system that uses a Large Language Model (LLM) to analyze  sales data and provide feedback on both individual sales representatives and  overall team performance.

- Task Description
+ ## Task Description

- Data Ingestion
+### Data Ingestion
- • Implement a flexible mechanism to ingest sales data (format: CSV or JSON).
+* Implement a flexible mechanism to ingest sales data in CSV or JSON format.

- LLM Integration
+### LLM Integration
- • Integrate a Large Language Model (like GPT) for data analysis.
+* Integrate a Large Language Model (like GPT) for data analysis.
- • The system should process data and generate insights for both individual representatives and the sales team as a whole.
+* The system should process data and generate insights for both individual representatives and the sales team as a whole.

- API Development
+### API Development
- Develop multiple RESTful API endpoints:
+* Develop multiple RESTful API endpoints:
- • An endpoint to query performance feedback for a specific sales represen tative.
+  * An endpoint to query performance feedback for a specific sales representative.
- • Anendpoint to assess overall team performance.
+  * An endpoint to assess overall team performance.
- • Anendpoint for sales performance trends and forecasting.
+  * An endpoint for sales performance trends and forecasting.
- Each endpoint should accept relevant parameters and return LLM-generated insights.
+* Each endpoint should accept relevant parameters and return LLM-generated insights.

- Feedback Generation
+### Feedback Generation
- • Leverage the LLM to provide qualitative feedback and actionable insights based on the sales data.
+* Leverage the LLM to provide qualitative feedback and actionable insights based on the sales data.

- Technology Choice
+### Technology Choice
- • You are free to use any backend technologies and frameworks you prefer.
+* You are free to use any backend technologies and frameworks you prefer.
- • The API endpoints should be tested using API testing tools like Postman or Insomnia.
+* The API endpoints should be tested using API testing tools like Postman or Insomnia.

 Code Explanation: